Dherse/masterproef/content/1_background.typ

 As mentioned in @photonic_processor, a type of programmable photonic @ic is the feedforward processor, which assumes that light travels from an input port to an output port in a single direction.
 However, this thesis is focused on the more general kind of processor that uses recirculating meshes.
 Therefore, one may wonder whether it is possible to model components using a feedforward approximation.
 Indeed, this section will discuss the axiom that any photonic circuit can be represented as a feedforward circuit, given a sufficiently high level of abstraction.

 From theory, it is known that light can travel in both directions of a waveguide with little to no interactions @xing_behavior_2017.
 Additionally, the scattering matrix defining the circuit is symmetric for reciprocal and time-invariant components.
 Conveniently, it so happens that most passive, or pseudo-passive#footnote[Components that are actively powered, but slow varying enough to be considered passive. ] photonic components are reciprocal and time-invariant.
 Therefore, most photonic components can always be represented under this formalism.
 For components that are not reciprocal, one can split the component into two components, one for each direction, and model them as a set of separate components.
-Finally, components that are not time-invariant, such as modulators, can be modeled as time-invariant components as long as the variation in time is slow enough, compared to the oscillation period of the light, such that it can be considered constant.
+Finally, components that are not time-invariant, such as modulators, can be modelled as time-invariant components as long as the variation in time is slow enough, compared to the oscillation period of the light, such that it can be considered constant.
 Finally, for components such as isolators, one can consider them a three-port device with two inputs, one being sunk, the other not, and one output.

 Some components may be difficult to accurately model in this formalism.
 For example, @soa[s] can be challenging to express in this formalism since their gain is spread over both modes.
-However, this can be solved by modeling the @soa as a unidirectional component.
+However, this can be solved by modelling the @soa as a unidirectional component.
 This removes the ability to model the @soa as a bidirectional component, but it is a reasonable approximation for most cases.
 Additionally, if the user needs to model the @soa as a bidirectional component, they could model it as two components whose exact response depends on the other component.

 Intuitively, one can think of these abstracted models as black boxes, where the contents do not matter as long as the expected functionality is present.
-For example, a ring resonator can be modeled as a black box with two inputs and two outputs, where the input and output ports are labeled as $a_"in", b_"in"$ and $a_"out", b_"out"$ respectively.
+For example, a ring resonator can be modelled as a black box with two inputs and two outputs, where the input and output ports are labelled as $a_"in", b_"in"$ and $a_"out", b_"out"$ respectively.
 This is shown in @fig_ring_resonator_black_box.
 In this model, one can use the properties of a ring resonator to model the relations between these ports.

 #figurex(
     title: [ A black box representation of a ring resonator. ],
     caption: [
         A black box representation of a ring resonator.
-The input and output ports are labeled as $a_"in", b_"in"$ and $a_"out", b_"out"$ respectively., ],
+The input and output ports are labelled as $a_"in", b_"in"$ and $a_"out", b_"out"$ respectively., ],
 )[
     #image(
         "../figures/ring_resonator_black_box.png",
         width: 200pt,
-        alt: "Shows an unloaded microring resonator, with two inputs and two outputs, respectively labeled as a_in, b_in, a_out, b_out."
+        alt: "Shows an unloaded microring resonator, with two inputs and two outputs, respectively labelled as a_in, b_in, a_out, b_out."
     )
 ]<fig_ring_resonator_black_box>